 - To what extent does the provision of education in Brazil limit economic development; with comparison to the UK?

 - The effect of Human Traffic on Biodiversity of a Marsh

-Our most able students have the opportunity to attend Oxbridge group sessions.
+Our most able students have the opportunity to attend Oxbridge group sessions with Mrs MacLennan, our Oxbridge Coordinator.
 These are often broadly faculty-based, but also challenge the girls on a wide range of topics to stimulate their intellectual curiosity and discovery.
 Its aim is to develop our students’ confidence in discussing eclectic issues well beyond the scope of the curriculum.
 This encourages independent thinking and supports interview practice and application to prestigious universities.

 We encourage our girls to make the most of all London has to offer to further their intellectual development beyond the classroom.
 Our girls regularly attend lunch time and evening lectures at universities such as LSE and UCL and prestigious organizations such as the Royal Institution and the Royal Geographical Society to complement their A Level studies and give them a taste of university life.

 Our experienced staff are subject specialists with a bespoke approach.
 Our dedicated Sixth Form Team provide personalised guidance to students for UCAS and throughout the university application process.